thomasabishop/eolas/Databases/Relational_Databases/Relational_database_architecture.md

 ## Record

-A horizontal row: a collection of items which may be of different data types all relating to the individual or object that the record describes
+A horizontal row: a collection of items which may be of different data types all relating to the individual or object that the record describes.
+A single _entry_ in the table.

-### Field
+## Field

 A vertical column: stores a single particular unit of data for each record.
 Each field must use the same data type.